vLX42/ai-pr-reviewer/README.md

 - [Contribute](#contribute)
 - [FAQs](#faqs)

-## CodeRabbit Pro

-The professional version of `openai-pr-reviewer` project is now available at [coderabbit.ai](http://coderabbit.ai).
-Building upon our open source foundation, CodeRabbit Pro offers premium features including enhanced context and superior noise reduction, dedicated support, and our ongoing commitment to improve code reviews.
-Moreover, CodeRabbit Pro is free for open source projects.

 ## Install instructions

 `ai-pr-reviewer` runs as a GitHub Action.
 Add the below file to your repository